Inspectable Arithmetic for the TFSA vs RRSP vs FHSA Calculator (Canada)

 - Computes the intended gross contribution Gt for that month based on mode (monthly, annual/12, or lump at t = 0).

-- Allocates Gt between TFSA, RRSP, and FHSA according to the strategy and FHSA annual room constraints (see next section).
+- Allocates Gt between TFSA, RRSP, and FHSA according to the strategy and room constraints (TFSA/RRSP remaining room, plus FHSA rules in the next section).

 - Applies refunds on RRSP/FHSA deposits into the refund bucket when “reinvest refund” is selected.